Jury Service General Information

 You will be instructed regarding your jury service when you first appear.
 For general information about serving on a jury, please review this Jury Orientation Video published by the Michigan Judicial Institute.

 Although we attempt to make jury service as convenient and efficient as possible, jurors should be advised that there will be times you will spend waiting.
-There are periodicals and video entertainment available.
 If you wish to bring something to occupy your time, feel free to do so.